ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 1. **BI queries are expensive and can degrade database performance.**

     Long-running queries can negatively impact the operational workflow of your deployment.
 The {{site.data.keyword.databases-for-mongodb}} EE Analytics Add-On introduces an extra data member, which isolates analytics workloads from operational workloads.
-The Analytics Node data is kept in sync with the other nodes, so any queries performed against it produce the same results.
+The Analytics Node data is kept in sync with the other nodes, so any queries run against it produce the same results.

 ### The Analytics Node
 {: #mongodbee-analytics-node}

 The Analytics node isolates analytics from operational workload, allowing for long-running queries that do not impact operational workflow performance.
-You can use the Analytics node directly using MongoDB queries, or through the BI Connector if you want to run SQL queries.
+You can use the Analytics node directly by using MongoDB queries, or through the BI Connector if you want to run SQL queries.

 Enabling the Analytics node without engaging the connector for BI allows you to run document-type MongoDB queries or test a query on production data _without_ affecting your application.
 {: .note}

-You can access your Analytics node directly through a connection string, e.g.:
+You can access your Analytics node directly through a connection string, for example:

 ```sh
 mongodb://$USERNAME:$PASSWORD@host-0:30783,host-1:30783,host-2:30783/?readPreference=secondary&readPreferenceTags=nodeType%3AANALYTICS&replicaSet=replset